CTF-Cafe/CTF_Cafe_platform/README.md

 `/discordBot`
 - This is optional, but can be used to setup a bot for the CTF.
 See here: https://github.com/CTF-Cafe/CTF_Cafe/tree/master/discordBot

+Make sure to create a new account, promote him to admin and delete the admin:admin user after setup!

 Good to go!